-This episode was billed as the Blacklist Face Off between Reddington and Ian Garvey (Jonny Coyne) and it certainly was that.
+This episode, billed as the Blacklist Face Off between Reddington and Ian Garvey (Jonny Coyne) was certainly that.
 But more to the point, it was a face off between Reddington and Liz Keen, which was far more dramatic.

-Our episode starts with last week’s Blacklister, Zarak Mosadek (Bernard White) meeting with Red and their plan to stop Garvey’s little drug operation until he hands over that darn duffel bag full of the as yet, unidentified bones.
+Last week’s Blacklister, Zarak Mosadek (Bernard White) meets with Red.
+Their plan is to stop Garvey’s little drug operation until he hands over that darn duffel bag full of the as yet, unidentified bones.
 It’s a simple strategy, with Zarak complying with his end of the deal after Reddington saved his son in Paris.
-Or so Red thinks, until that double crossing Mosadek calls Ian Garvey, and they’ve hatched their own little plan to do away with Reddington at the upcoming meeting.
+However, that double crossing Mosadek calls Ian Garvey.
+The duo have hatched their own little plan to do away with Reddington at the upcoming meeting.
 They obviously didn’t get the memo that double crossing Reddington rarely ends well.

-We find Liz with her new house guest, the long lost half-sister, Jennifer (Fiona Dourif), who is still pouty when it comes to hearing that Ian Garvey murdered Liz’s husband.
+We find Liz with her new houseguest, the long-lost half-sister, Jennifer (Fiona Dourif), who is still pouty about the fact Ian Garvey murdered Liz’s husband.
 As Jennifer prepares to leave Liz’s apartment, Liz attaches a small bug and tracking device to Jennifer’s jacket, before Liz then trots off to meet with Reddington.
 And what follows is the scene where I almost stood up and applauded Red.
 He told Liz in no uncertain terms that the duffel bag and its contents was his business, not Liz’s, despite how entitled she feels.
-That just because Tom died over it, this is still none of Liz’s business, no matter how hurt she may feel.
+That just because Tom died over it, this is still none of Liz’s business, no matter how hurt she is.
 Go Red!
 But of course, it fell on deaf ears…

 The game is afoot, and Red meets with Raleigh Sinclair (John Noble) – remember him?
-The Blacklister who can produce a perfect doppelganger of anyone and put someone in two places at once.
-We knew when Red kept him out of jail he had a future use for Sinclair.
-Despite his initial reservations that he only has 16 hours, and not a year to pull this off, Sinclair is soon on board and like a kid with a new toy.
-And in a masterful scene, Red and Sinclair lay out the plan involving having a double at the meeting with Garvey.
-And who should be chosen to become the double, but our mail man Anthony (Lenny Venito), looking decidedly nervous about the entire deal.
-And who can blame him?
+The Blacklister who can produce a perfect doppelgänger of anyone and put someone in two places at once.
+It was obvious when Red kept him out of jail he had a future use for Sinclair.
+Despite his initial reservations, Sinclair is soon on board and like a kid with a new toy.
+In a masterful scene, Red and Sinclair lay out the plan involving having a double to meet with Garvey.
+And who is to become the double, but our mail man Anthony (Lenny Venito), looking nervous about the entire deal.
+Who can blame him?
 Red needs a double to take a bullet at the meeting.
 So Anthony prepares as best he can, walking the walk and talking the talk to get into his role.

 In a great flashback, we then see how Reddington and Sinclair pulled it off.
-Red had kidnapped Garvey, sent him off to sleep with a well placed needle in the neck, and then proceeded to make a plaster cast of his face to stick on Anthony.
+Red had kidnapped Garvey, sent him off to sleep with a well placed needle in the neck, and then made a plaster cast of his face to stick on Anthony.
 It worked like a charm, and now all they need is the real Garvey to take them to the duffel bag of bones, and mission accomplished, secrets remain secret and everyone’s happy.
-But while driving Garvey to where he has the bones, (and discussing mint and lavender scalp care products) Garvey manages to overpower Dembe and cause their vehicle to crash.
+But while driving Garvey to where he has the bones, (and discussing mint and lavender scalp care products) Garvey overpowers Dembe and cause their vehicle to crash.
 As Red comes to, Garvey has escaped their clutches.
 Red is not a happy camper.

-But Liz knows where Garvey will be heading, and she’s right.
+But Liz knows where Garvey will head, and she’s right.
 Garvey shows up at Jennifer’s bar, on the run and looking bloody, very disheveled and with cracked eye glasses.
-I actually felt a little sorry for Garvey.
+I felt a little sorry for Garvey.
 But only a little.
 Jennifer needs him to tell her what’s going on, and all he’ll say is that he has so much to tell her, but another time.
-But he does admit that everything she has believed for the last 30 years has been a lie.
+But he admits that everything she has believed for the last 30 years has been a lie.
 She has spent a lifetime hiding for no reason.
-At this point, everyone in the viewing audience was screaming at Garvey to TELL HER NOW.
+Everyone in the viewing audience was screaming at Garvey to TELL HER NOW.
 But he needed to leave before the police arrived.
-Seriously, you need to be on blood pressure meds to watch this show.
+You need to be on blood pressure meds to watch this show.

 Jennifer has other ideas though, and jumps in front of Garvey, preventing anyone shooting her surrogate father.
-And any sympathy I had momentarily felt for Garvey dissipated in an instant when, hidden by Jennifer, he started to pull a gun from his pocket.
+And any sympathy I had felt for Garvey dissipated in an instant when, hidden by Jennifer, he pulled a gun from his pocket.
 In a heartbreaking scene, Jennifer implores Reddington to look at her and understand who she is.
-That young girl who waited on Christmas Eve 1990 and was devastated when her good and kind daddy never came home.
-Reddington finally realizes the young woman is Jennifer.
+That young girl who waited on Christmas Eve 1990, devastated when her good and kind daddy never came home.
+Reddington realizes the young woman is Jennifer.
 And for her sake, he doesn’t shoot Garvey, but sends Dembe in to take him.

 This was a great episode.
 Fast paced, with lots of twists and turns, and a great magicians trick.
 Kudos to Megan Boone for that end scene and stand off with Reddington.
-It was beautifully done.
-But ultimately, this episode was also frustrating.
+So well done.
+But, this episode was also frustrating.
 When are we EVER going to get some answers?
 I feel Liz’s pain on this one.
 I know The Blacklist is renowned for never giving out much in the big picture, but this season seems even more so than usual.
 We’re still no closer to knowing whose bones they are than when Mr Kaplan dug them up back in episode 422!
 A year ago!

 With only three more episodes left in Season 5, we need some answers.
 Creator Jon Bokenkamp has promised we will learn the identity of the bones this season.
 Odds are high in the Blacklist fandom that the bones are the ‘real’ Raymond Reddington.
 And Garvey’s admission to Jennifer tonight adds fuel to that fire, that she’s spent 30 years hiding when she didn’t need to.
-Because the man she was hidden from, the real Reddington, is dead?
-That remains to be seen.
+Because the man she hid from, the real Raymond Reddington, is dead?
+I think so.